maultasche92/WaifuGame-Tweaks/README.md

 ## Setup

 You have to do a bit of work yourself.
-First of all, you need to install two browser add-ons: Stylus and Tampermonkey/Greasemonkey
+The first thing you have to change is how the game is displayed in your browser:
+Go to your profile settings and activate "Don't Display App in iFrame".
+If you do not activate it, the game is rather small and things added by my scripts may not work.

 ### Stylus

-Stylus allows you to easily install themes and designs for many popular websites.
-A WG player has written a very useful style for the game, which already offers many useful features and makes the game prettier in some places.
-Some of my scripts require this Style to be installed.
+Stylus allows you to easily install themes and designs for many popular websites A WG player has written a very useful style for the game, which already offers many useful features and makes the game prettier in some places.
+It is not really required, but highly recommended because I also have it installed.

 ToDo: Write a guide how to install Stylus and the WaifuHelper Tweaks Style

-### Tampermonkey/Greasemonkey
+### Tampermonkey

-Tampermonkey manages the so called user scripts.
-User scripts are used to customize the display and functionality of web pages with some JavaScript.
+Tampermonkey manages the so called userscripts.
+Userscripts are used to customize the display and functionality of web pages with some JavaScript.
-Greasemonkey is an alternative for Firefox.
 This Addon is necessary to install and update my scripts.
-You can get the Addon in your browser extension stores
+You can get the Addon in your browser extension store.
 * There might be an Addon for your mobile browser, but my scripts are not tested with those.

 ## Installing the scripts